goauthentik/authentik/docs/upgrading/to-0.10.md

 - uwsgi has been replaced with Gunicorn and uvicorn.
 - Elastic APM has been replaced with Sentry Performance metrics
 - Flow title is now configurable separately from the name
-- All logs are now json
+- All logging output is now json

 ## Upgrading